G4tLan/fxbot/engine/docs/implementation_plan.md

     *   `BacktestController`: Endpoint to receive a config (routes, dates), run the `BacktestMode`, and return the JSON results.
     *   `StrategyController`: Endpoints to list, create, and retrieve strategy code (`/strategy/make`, `/strategy/all`, `/strategy/get`).

-## Phase 6: Real-time Communication & Dashboard Integration (Pending)
+## Phase 6: Real-time Communication & Dashboard Integration (Completed ✅)
 *Goal: Enable real-time feedback and rich interaction for the frontend dashboard.*

 1.  **WebSockets**: